-Students are required to use the Curriculum Web form used with the CTELDS (found in the website and copies will also be distributed in class).
-The form is used to plan weekly activities related to a chosen topic of study/theme for the week.
+Students are required to use the Curriculum Web form used with the CTELD.
+(Use form provided in class).
+Use the web to plan weekly activities related to a chosen topic of study/theme for the week.

-Step 1: Select 3 specific relevant and age appropriate standards from CTELDS.
-All 3 must be color-coded and written inside the big rectangular box in the center of the form.
+Step 1: Select three specific relevant and age appropriate standards from CTELDS.
+All three standards need to be included inside the big rectangular box in the center of the form.

-Step 2: Identify and write at least 5 activities for each of the outside square boxes surrounding the rectangular box of the form.
+Step 2: Identify and write at least five activities for each of the outside square boxes surrounding the rectangular box of the form.
 These boxes represent the different centers/activity areas in the classroom.

-Step 3: Match each activity with your color coded performance standards/indicators selected.
+Step 3: Use arrows to match each activity with your performance standards/indicators selected.

-Part II: One Week Planned Calendar (Monday through Friday)
+Part II: One Week Planned Activity for Every Center